imperialCHEPI/healthgps/userguide.md

 ...
 ```

-## Risk Factor Models
+## 1.5 Risk Factor Models

-### Static
+### 1.5.1 Static

-### Dynamic
+### 1.5.2 Dynamic

-## Baseline Adjustments
+### 1.5.3 Baseline Adjustments

-# Backend Storage
+# 2.0 Backend Storage
 Health GPS by default uses a *file-based backend storage*, which implements the [Data Model](datamodel) to provides a reusable, *reference dataset* using a [standardised](datamodel) format for improved usability, the dataset can easily be expanded with new data without code changes.
 The contents of the file-based storage is defined using the [index.json][datastore] file, which must live at the *root* of the storage's *folder structure* as shown below.

 |![File-based Datastore](/assets/image/file_based_storage.png)|
 |:--:|
 |*File-based Backend Datastore example*|

 The *index file* defines data groups, physical storage folders relative to the root folder, file names pattern, and stores metadata to identify the data sources, licences, and data limits for consistency validation.
+The data is indexed and stored by country files taking advantage of the model's workflow, this minimises data reading time and enables the storage to scale with many countries.

+The data model defines many data hierarchies, which have been flatten for file-based storage, *file names* are defined for consistency, avoid naming clashes, and ultimately to store processed data for machines consumption, not necessarily for humans.
 The high-level structure of the file-based storage index file, in `JSON` format, is shown below.

 ```json
 {